 - You can choose to quarantine yourself alongside your family or alone.
 In the former case (where complying with physical distancing requirements may be impossible, particularly if you have small children), everyone in your household must also be in quarantine and comply with the previously mentioned conditions. - If family members cannot be quarantined alongside you (e.g., if your spouse must leave the house to go to work), you must totally isolate yourself.
-This entails: - O Having your own room, in which you must also sleep alone. - O Avoiding all common areas whenever possible. - O Wearing a mask or face covering and remaining at a distance of 2 metres from other people when you must be in a room with others. - O Using a dedicated bathroom (if possible). - o Eating alone (and not with your family). - O Not sharing plates, utensils, glasses, mugs, towels, sheets, clothing or any other objects.
+This entails: - Having your own room, in which you must also sleep alone. - O Avoiding all common areas whenever possible. - Wearing a mask or face covering and remaining at a distance of 2 metres from other people when you must be in a room with others. - o Using a dedicated bathroom (if possible). - Eating alone (and not with your family). - Not sharing plates, utensils, glasses, mugs, towels, sheets, clothing or any other objects.

 Should you or a member of your household become ill (cough, fever [more than 38°C or 100.4°F] or chills, shortness of breath, diminished sense of smell, diarrhea, fatigue, unusual headache, body aches), call info health to schedule a COVID-19 test.
-Also make sure to notify your employer.
+Also, make sure to notify your employer.

-Travel questionnaires: Answering a number of questions is mandatory prior to boarding a ship or plane.
+Travel questionnaires: Answering a number of pertinent questions is mandatory prior to boarding a ship or plane.
 Persons with COVID-19 symptoms (new cough, fever or shortness of breath) may be denied boarding at the airport.
 Persons who travelled abroad or have been in contact with a person suffering from COVID-19 in the past 14 days will be refused entry into Nunavik (they can travel once their quarantine is over).
-Companies are strongly encouraged to rely on pre-boarding questionnaires designed to evaluate risk for crew members and workers alike.